salesHunter.iopricingB2B data

 Lusha — Best for quick LinkedIn lookups with phone data

 Like Apollo, Lusha charges per user, which limits its value for larger teams.
+And that 480 credits per year works out to 40 lookups per month, which a busy SDR can burn through in two days.

 The tools that win in 2026 aren't the ones with the biggest database — they're the ones that combine multiple data sources intelligently.
 Single-source providers will always have blind spots.
 Waterfall enrichment is the answer.